A Little Bird Tells Us About the Necessity of Native Plants

 a distant cousin of the west coast’s Oregon white oak) host and support fewer species of insects than the native counterpart, and that non-native trees that have no native relative in a region provide next to nothing.
 Yard after yard of ornamental, introduced species effectively destroys insect diversity and harms native wildlife.

-So, now we have more compelling evidence that growing natives can improve the human-dominated landscape by supplying numerous ecological advantages, beauty, and the ability to support the entire life cycle of insectivorous birds.
+So, now we have more compelling evidence that growing natives can improve the human-dominated landscape by supplying numerous ecological advantages—including the ability to support the entire life cycle of insectivorous birds—and beauty.
 Whatever benefits the chickadees will also benefit other species, and increase biodiversity overall.
 The Douglas-firs in the back of my yard and the towering elms in the parking strip on my street nearly always have birds in them.
 Besides chickadees, I see woodpeckers, nuthatches, warblers, kinglets, bushtits, and more.
 The chickadees simply tell us what they all need.

 © 2017 Eileen M. Stark